School uniforms in Japan: Gakuran

-The (学ラン, gakuran), also called the (詰襟, tsume-eri), is a uniform for junior high school and senior high school boys in Japan.
+The (学蘭, gakuran), also called the (詰襟, tsume-eri), is a uniform for junior high school and senior high school boys in Japan.
 The colour is normally black, but some schools use navy blue.
+It is worn over a shirt and is typically not worn during hot seasons.

 The top has a standing collar buttoning down from top-to-bottom.
 Buttons are usually decorated with the school emblem to show respect to the school.
 Pants are straight leg and a black or dark-coloured belt is worn with them.
 Boys usually wear penny loafers or sneakers with this uniform.
 Some schools may require the students to wear collar-pins representing the school and/or class rank.

 Traditionally, the gakuran is also worn along with a matching (usually black) student cap, although this custom is less common in modern times.

-The gakuran is derived from the Prussian Waffenrock or the Christian clergy cassock.
+The gakuran is derived from the Prussian Waffenrock.
 The term is a combination of (学, gaku) meaning "study" or "student", and (らん/蘭, ran) meaning the Netherlands or, historically in Japan, the West in general; thus, gakuran translates as "Western style clothes for student (uniform)".

 The original model of the present day gakuran was first established in 1873 for students of all schools.
 During the Japanese occupation, such clothing was also brought to school in Korea, Taiwan, and Manchukuo.
 Nowadays, the gakuran is still worn in some South Korean conservative high schools.

-While the gakuran is associated solely as the boys' uniform of both most middle schools and conservative high schools in Japan nowadays, blazers began to be adopted in most number of high schools in Japan (both public and private).
+While the gakuran is associated solely as the boys' uniform of both most middle schools and conservative high schools in Japan nowadays, blazers have been adopted in the largest number of high schools in Japan (both public and private).